Uganda: Ex-LRA rebel commander gets 40-year sentence – DW – 10/25/2024

 Insurgents in the rebel group were known for carrying out horrific acts of cruelty, including rapes, abductions and hacking off victims' limbs and lips.

-Gasagwa said that Kwoyelo avoided the death penalty because he was recruited by the LRA at a young age, was not one of the top-ranking commanders.
+Gasagwa said that Kwoyelo avoided the death penalty because he was recruited by the LRA at a young age and was not one of the top-ranking commanders.
 He has expressed remorse and a willingness to reconcile with the victims.

 Kwoyelo has the right to appeal the sentence and conviction with a 14 day period.